InvoiceFox/InvoiceFox-API-php/README.md

-#InvoiceFox APi :: php
+##InvoiceFox APi :: php

-Samples, explorer and library to interface few basic methods of InvoiceFox API.
+Examples, tester and library which interfaces few basic methods of InvoiceFox API.

+###How to start

-load to http server and try loading api-tester.html in browser.
-It can help you test and simulate any API calls.
+To start load files to a http server and try loading api-tester.html in your browser.

+With that, you can easily simulate a call to any InvoiceFox API function.
+Don't forget to first set your API token in the upper right corner.